 The Social Security Disability Insurance (SSDI) benefits program was created for the purpose of supplying people with disabilities — whether temporary or permanent — with a source of income while they are unable to work.

 In order to qualify for the reception of SSDI benefits, an individual has to meet certain eligibility requirements.
-At the baseline, applicants must meet the Social Security Administration’s (SSA) definition of disabled (which evaluates the severity of your condition and its effect on your ability to work) and must have worked, before injury, for a sufficient amount of time.
+At the baseline, applicants must meet the Social Security Administration’s (SSA) definition of disabled (which evaluates the severity of your condition and its effect on your ability to work) and must have worked, before the injury, for a sufficient amount of time.
 The SSA bases their employment requirements on a system of previous work credits, and on an individual’s inability to participate in “substantial gainful activity.”

 Substantial gainful activity, which is sometimes abbreviated as SGA, is the SSA’s definition of income amounts that a person must be unable to achieve in order to receive SSDI benefits.
 Basically, a person has to be under a certain threshold of ability to earn income to qualify for Social Security Disability Insurance.